SeanTOSCD/simple-course-creator/README.md

 Simple Course Creator
 =====================

-This WordPress plugin is **still in its development stages** but is functional and safe to use.

 Simple Course Creator is designed to easily link posts together in a series and output that series list in the content of each included post.

 ### How It Works